Academy Awards: Naming

 The origin of the nickname of the trophy has been disputed, as multiple people have taken credit for naming the trophy "Oscar".

 Margaret Herrick, librarian and president of the Academy, may have said she named it after her supposed uncle Oscar in 1931.
 (Note: Sources conflict on whether she actually said this.
 Deadline Hollywood puts doubt on it, saying He reminds me of my Uncle Oscar,' she was reported to have said, while in the hearing of a 'nearby newspaper columnist' who picked up the anecdote and ran with it the next day".
 Variety and The Hollywood Reporter state with certainty that she made a claim to the Oscar nickname.)
 The only corroboration was a 1938 clipping from the Los Angeles Examiner, in which Herrick told a story of her and her husband joking with each other using the phrase, "How's your uncle Oscar".

 Bette Davis, in her 1962 autobiography, claimed she named it in 1936 after her first husband, Harmon Oscar Nelson, of whom the statue's rear end reminded her.
 But the term had been in use at least two years before.
 In a 1974 biography written by Whitney Stine with commentary from Davis, Davis wrote, "I relinquish once and for all any claim that I was the one—so, Academy of Motion Picture Arts and Sciences, the honor is all yours."

 Columnist Sidney Skolsky wrote in his 1970 memoir that he came up with the term in 1934 under pressure for a deadline, mocking Vaudeville comedians who asked "Will you have a cigar, Oscar?"
 The Academy credits Skolsky with "the first confirmed newspaper reference" to Oscar in his column on March 16, 1934, which was written about that year's 6th Academy Awards.
 But in the newspaper clipping that Skolsky referred to, he wrote that "these statues are called 'Oscars, meaning that the name was already in use.

 In 2021, Brazilian researcher Waldemar Dalenogare Neto contradicted Skolsky's claim to have used the term first, finding the probable first public mention of the name "Oscar" in journalist Relman Morin's "Cinematters" column in the Los Angeles Evening Record on December 5, 1933.
-Since the awards didn't take place that year, he said: "What's happened to the annual Academy banquet?
-As a rule, the banquet and the awarding of "Oscar", the bronze statuette given for best performances, is all over long before this."
+Since the awards did not take place that year, he said: "What's happened to the annual Academy banquet?
+As a rule, the banquet and the awarding of 'Oscar', the bronze statuette given for best performances, is all over long before this."

 Bruce Davis, a former executive director of the Academy, credited Eleanore Lilleberg, a secretary at the Academy when the award was first introduced, for the nickname.
 She had overseen the pre-ceremony handling of the awards.
 Davis credits Lilleberg because he found in an autobiography of Einar Lilleberg, Eleanore's brother, that Einar had referenced a Norwegian army veteran named Oscar whom the two knew in Chicago, whom Einar described as having always "stood straight and tall".
 He asserts credit "should almost certainly belong to" Lilleberg.